+Evidence-Based Approaches to Public Health

 MPH1.
-Apply epidemiological methods to settings

-and situations in public health practice.
+Apply epidemiological methods to settings and situations in public health practice.

 MPH2.
-Select quantitative and qualitative data

-collection methods appropriate for a given

-public health context.
+Select quantitative and qualitative data collection methods appropriate for a given public health context.

 MPH3.
-Analyze quantitative and qualitative data

-using biostatistics, informatics, computer-

-based programming and software, as
+Analyze quantitative and qualitative data using biostatistics, informatics, computer-based programming and software, as appropriate.

-appropriate.

 MPH4.
-Interpret results of data analysis for public

-health research, policy or practice.
+Interpret results of data analysis for public health research, policy or practice.

+Public Health & Health Care Systems

 MPH5.
-Compare the organization, structure and

-function of health care, public health and

-regulatory systems across national and
+Compare the organization, structure and function of health care, public health and regulatory systems across national and international settings.

-international settings.

 MPH6.
-Discuss the means by which structural bias,

-social inequities and racism undermine

-health and create challenges to achieving

-health equity at organizational, community

-and systemic levels.
+Discuss the means by which structural bias, social inequities and racism undermine health and create challenges to achieving health equity at organizational, community and systemic levels.

+Planning & Management to Promote Health

 MPH7.
-Assess population needs, assets, and

-capacities that affect communities' health.
+Assess population needs, assets, and capacities that affect communities' health.

 MPH8.
-Apply awareness of cultural values and

-practices to the design, implementation,

-or critique of public health policies or
+Apply awareness of cultural values and practices to the design, implementation, or critique of public health policies or programs.

-programs.

 MPH9.
-Design a population-based policy, program,

-project or intervention.
+Design a population-based policy, program, project or intervention.

 MPH10.
-Explain basic principles and tools of budget
+Explain basic principles and tools of budget and resource management.1

-and resource management.
-1
+MPH11.
+Select methods to evaluate public health programs.

+Policy in Public Health

-- MPH11.
-Select methods to evaluate public health programs. - MPH12.
-Discuss policy-making process2, including the roles of ethics and evidence. - MPH13.
-Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes. - MPH14.
-Advocate for political, social or economic policies and programs that will improve health in diverse populations3. - MPH15.
-Evaluate policies for their impact on public health and health equity. - MPH16.
-Apply leadership and/or management principles to address a relevant issue4. - MPH17.
+MPH12.
+Discuss policy-making process2, including the roles of ethics and evidence.

+MPH13.
+Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes.

+MPH14.
+Advocate for political, social or economic policies and programs that will improve health in diverse populations3.

+MPH15.
+Evaluate policies for their impact on public health and health equity.

+Leadership

+MPH16.
+Apply leadership and/or management principles to address a relevant issue4.

+MPH17.
 Apply negotiation and mediation skills to address organizational or community challenges5.

-1 "Resource management" refers to stewardship (planning, monitoring, etc.) of resources throughout a project, not simply preparing a budget statement that projects what resources will be required.
+^{1 &}quot;Resource management" refers to stewardship (planning, monitoring, etc.) of resources throughout a project, not simply preparing a budget statement that projects what resources will be required.